ipb-halle/MetFragTraining/README.md

 Q6: What has changed compared to the previous run?

-Q7: Use the weight sliders in the “Results” tab.
+Q7: Use the weight sliders in the "Results" tab.
 Does it change anything?

 Q8: Is the retention time information helpful here?